felix-angell/take_home_exercise_intern/README.md

 ### Submitting your work:

 To submit, please fork this repository and create a pull request on that fork.
-Please then reply to the email thread with a link to the pull request.
+Please then remail the link to the pull request to
+DL-eBay-Shutl-Intern-Hiring@ebay.com.
 There is no deadline for submission but keep in mind that we will review the PRs in the order they come in.

 ## Completed Feature